cloud-ark/kubeplus/Guidelines.md

 Another option is to leverage Kubernetes Audit Logs for this purpose.
 Then, you can use external tooling like [kubeprovenance](https://github.com/cloud-ark/kubeprovenance) to build the required metrics.
 Once metrics are collected, you should consider exposing them in Prometheus format.

-### Expose Custom Resource Composition Information

-When using Custom Resources of your Operator, Application developers will often need help with debugging Custom Resources when failures occur.
-One of the key things as part of this is to know what Kubernetes's native resources are created by the Operator when instantiating a Custom Resource instance.
-It is helpful to document this information as part of your Operator's documentation.

-To enable users to discover this information in Kubernetes-native manner, you can use our 'resource/composition' annotation on the CRD definition YAML.
-The value of this annotation is the list of all the Kubernetes resources that an Operator creates as part of creating a Custom Resource instance.
-Once this is done, users will be able to use KubePlus 'kubectl composition ' command to find the runtime composition tree of all the Kubernetes resource that are created by the Operator as part of instantiating a Custom Resource instance.
-This information can then aid debugging of the workflows.

 ## Portability